LLNL/mpibind/tutorials/tapia22/README.md

 #### Binding to threads

-When `-c` is used with `--cpu-bind`, `-c` specifies the number of objects to be bound to each task and `-cpu-bind` specifies the type of object.
+The flag `-c` specifies the minimum number of threads to be bound to each task.
+When `-c` is used with `--cpu-bind==thread`, tasks are bound to exactly as many threads as requested.

-We see that below, where `--cpu-bind=thread` specifies thread as the object considered by `-c`. `-c6` therefore specifies that each task should be assigned to 6 threads.
+We see that below, where `--cpu-bind=thread` specifies thread as the object considered by `-c`. `-c3` therefore specifies that each task should be assigned to 3 threads.
+For example, `Task 1` is bound to threads `2,17-18`.

 Contrast this with the behavior in the next example.

 ```
-# Bind each task to 6 hardware threads
+# Bind each task to 3 hardware threads
-$ srun  -N1 -n4 -c6 --cpu-bind=thread ./mpi
+$ srun  -N1 -n4 -c3 --cpu-bind=thread ./mpi
-corona294  Task   0/  4 running on 6 CPUs: 0-5
+gpu-st-g38xlarge-1 Task   1/  4 running on 3 CPUs: 2,17-18
+           Task   1/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   1/  4 running on 6 CPUs: 6-11
+gpu-st-g38xlarge-1 Task   2/  4 running on 3 CPUs: 3-4,19
+           Task   2/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   2/  4 running on 6 CPUs: 12-17
+gpu-st-g38xlarge-1 Task   3/  4 running on 3 CPUs: 5,20-21
+           Task   3/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   3/  4 running on 6 CPUs: 18-23
+gpu-st-g38xlarge-1 Task   0/  4 running on 3 CPUs: 0-1,16
+           Task   0/  4 has 2 GPUs: 0x0 0x0
 ```

 #### Binding to cores

+On the other hand, when `-c` is used with `--cpu-bind==core`, tasks are bound core-wise.
+This means that tasks will be assigned as many cores as necessary to provide the minimum requested number of threads; when there's SMT, sometimes our tasks will get extra threads as well!

-As in the example above, `-c6` means that each task will be assigned to 6 objects.
-Here, `--cpu-bind=core` specifies `core` as the object type, so each task will be assigned to 6 cores.
+As in the example above, `-c3` means that we want each task to have at least 3 threads to work with.
+Since `--cpu-bind=core` specifies that tasks will be assigned to resources on a `core` basis, each task will be bound to 2 cores.
+(We can't assign partial cores and 1 core gives only 2 threads; 2 cores give us *at least* 3 threads!)

-On `Corona`, each core has two hardware threads, so each task will be assigned to 12 threads.
-For example, Task 3 is assigned to the threads `18-23` and `66-71`.
+On our AWS nodes, each core has two hardware threads, so each task will be assigned to 4 threads.
+For example, Task 3 is assigned to the threads `6-7` and `22-23`.

 ```
 # Bind each task to 6 cores
 # Remember that each core is comprised of 2 hardware threads
 # For example, the first core has CPUs 0,48
-$ srun  -N1 -n4 -c6 --cpu-bind=core ./mpi
+$ srun  -N1 -n4 -c3 --cpu-bind=core ./mpi
-corona294  Task   0/  4 running on 12 CPUs: 0-5,48-53
+gpu-st-g38xlarge-1 Task   2/  4 running on 4 CPUs: 4-5,20-21
+           Task   2/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   1/  4 running on 12 CPUs: 6-11,54-59
+gpu-st-g38xlarge-1 Task   0/  4 running on 4 CPUs: 0-1,16-17
+           Task   0/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   2/  4 running on 12 CPUs: 12-17,60-65
+gpu-st-g38xlarge-1 Task   1/  4 running on 4 CPUs: 2-3,18-19
+           Task   1/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   3/  4 running on 12 CPUs: 18-23,66-71
+gpu-st-g38xlarge-1 Task   3/  4 running on 4 CPUs: 6-7,22-23
+           Task   3/  4 has 2 GPUs: 0x0 0x0
 ```

 #### No binding

 With `--cpu-bind=none`, no binding occurs and tasks are not bound to specific resources.
 Instead, all tasks are distributed across all threads.
-In this case, 4 threads are distributed across 96 threads.
+In this case, 4 tasks are distributed across 32 threads.

 ```
 # No binding, everybody runs wild!
 $ srun  -N1 -n4 --cpu-bind=none ./mpi
-corona294  Task   0/  4 running on 96 CPUs: 0-95
+gpu-st-g38xlarge-1 Task   3/  4 running on 32 CPUs: 0-31
+           Task   3/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   1/  4 running on 96 CPUs: 0-95
+gpu-st-g38xlarge-1 Task   2/  4 running on 32 CPUs: 0-31
+           Task   2/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   2/  4 running on 96 CPUs: 0-95
+gpu-st-g38xlarge-1 Task   0/  4 running on 32 CPUs: 0-31
+           Task   0/  4 has 2 GPUs: 0x0 0x0
-corona294  Task   3/  4 running on 96 CPUs: 0-95
+gpu-st-g38xlarge-1 Task   1/  4 running on 32 CPUs: 0-31
+           Task   1/  4 has 2 GPUs: 0x0 0x0
 ```